LuckyJimJD/CivilProcedure/cases/Deutsch_Schoelkopf.md

 Therefore, defendants' motion is GRANTED and plaintiff's complaint and request for deposit is DISMISSED without prejudice.

 It is so ordered.

-[^1]: Editor's Note: This appears to be a clerical error.
-The [Complaint](https://www.emfink.net/CivilProcedure/assets/materials/joinder/Deutsch_Schoelkopf_complaint.pdf)  indicates that the consignment was made in 1969.